 Table of Contents

 Pan-India Hotels Performance

 Huge supply additions and slowdown in demand have accounted for premium category hotels reeling under severe stress since fiscal 2012.
-After plummeting to a decade low of 59% in fiscal 2014, the industry occupancy rate (OR) increased marginally to 60% in fiscal 2015 and 62% in 2016, because of moderation in supply growth and pick-up in demand.
-OR increased to 64% in fiscal 2017 while demand grew at 7%,better than the inventory growth of 4%.
+Afterplummeting to a decade low of 59% in fiscal 2014, the industry occupancy rate (OR) increased marginally to 60% in fiscal 2015, 62% in 2016 and 64%during fiscal 2017, because of moderation in supply growth and pick-up in demand.
+OR increased to 65% in fiscal 2018 while demand grew at 5%,better than the inventory growth of 4%.

 Addition of supply and slowdown in demand from fiscal 2014 to 2016 led to a stable average room rate (ARR).
 With the improvement in demand,but intense competition, average room rate (ARR) growth remained marginal at 2% in fiscal 2018.
 Revenue per available room (RevPAR) grew by 3%during the same period, backed by improved demand and lower supply additions.

 Industry expected to witness better times with steady growth in demand but low supply addition